dj-nitehawk/MongoDB.Entities/README.md

 ### Advantages:
-- Never have to deal with `ObjectIds` or `BsonDocuments`.
+- Never have to deal with `ObjectIds`, `BsonDocuments` & magic strings.
-- Everything is type safe.
-No magic strings needed.
 - Built-in support for `One-To-One`, `One-To-Many` and `Many-To-Many` relationships.
 - Query data using LINQ, lambda expressions, filters and fluent aggregations.
 - Sorting, paging and projecting is made convenient.